gurumvg/myapp/README.md

 ### Note:
-- This is a initial version of the code and feel free to `fork` it and improve it.
+- This is a initial version of the code and feel free to `fork` and improve it.